Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: METHODOLOGY

 In practice, SMS-accelerated FSE and EPI sequences cannot easily embed autocalibration signals (ACS).
 The absence of low-frequency renders reconstruction challenging as the information for object shape and tissue contrasts is not available.
-To address this issue, we propose a simple yet effective low-frequency enhancement (LFE) method that uses GRAPPA to interpolate in the central k-space of the ROC data.
-Specifically, we first estimate the GRAPPA kernels from a calibration scan.
+To address this, we propose a straightforward yet effective low-frequency enhancement (LFE) method, utilizing GRAPPA for interpolation in the central k-space of the ROC data.
+The procedure of this LFE module is schematically illustrated in Fig.~\ref{fig:LFE_illu}.
+The first step is to estimate the GRAPPA kernels from a calibration scan using linear least-squares fitting.
+This process is described mathematically as follows:

-The estimated $kernel_{\theta}$ are then utilized to predict the missing k-space points in the low-frequency region:
+where $\mathbf{y}_{calib}$ denotes the k-space of calibration data and $\mathcal{R}$ represents the operations of readout concatenation with CAIPI shifts, as described in Eq.~\ref{eq:2}.
+The estimated kernels $kernel_{\theta}$ are then used to synthesize (interpolate) the missing k-space data in the low-frequency region, which can be expressed as:

-where $s$ is the LFE size, i.e., size of estimated low-frequency area.
-This hyperparameter is fixed to be 8 in this study.
-The mask in $\mathcal{A}$ will be updated to preserve both the LFE estimated and original data.
+where $\mathbf{y'}$ represents the updated k-space with both the LFE estimated and original data, and $s$ denotes the size of the LFE, specifically the side length of the k-space region in which missing data are synthesized.
+In this study, $s$ is fixed at 8 and its choice is validated in the ablation study in section~\ref{ablationstudy}.
+Finally, the sampling mask in $\mathcal{A}$ for reverse diffusion sampling as described in section~\ref{reverse_sampling} will also be updated to preserve both the LFE estimated and original data.

-In summary, our reconstruction algorithm can be described with the pseudo code below.
+In summary, our reconstruction algorithm can be described with the pseudocode below.